cco24/cchen24.github.io/projects/project-2.md

 <img class="ui small right floated square image" src="../images/smstwilio.png">

 Learning how to navigate through a new operating system and discovering one's favorite aspects about it can be an interesting and exciting experience.
-However, the lack of the cross-platform characteristic in services and applications might dim the thrill of that experience and upset the routine of the new users of an operating system.
-Not being able to use iMessages on my new Windows computer after being used to using it after

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.
+However, the lack of the cross-platform characteristic in the applications and services one used on a previous operating system might dim the thrill of that experience and upset routine.
+My life revolves around a laptop but not so much a phone, and so, I was pretty appreciative for iMessages since it allowed me to send and receive text messages on my MacBook to and from my iPhone, a feature I missed a lot when I started using a Windows laptop while still owning said iPhone.
+As a result, I was    when I happened upon Chapter 13 of Al St ["Automating the Boring Stuff with Python"] (https://automatetheboringstuff.com/) where it teaches how to send SMS messages with Twilio.

 Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>